 noriba: no-lee-ba (place to catch train/bus/taxi)

 uriba: oo-lee-ba (place to buy something)

 Fun fact: If this is confusing, it’s OK for you to say the word with “r” sound.
 As Japanese do not recognize the difference between the sounds “r” and “l”, Japanese wouldn’t hear the difference even if you say the words with English “r” sounds.
 But you would hear the difference when they answer to your questions.
 Sometimes, “r” is pronounced somewhat between “d” and “l.”

 We would love you to experience traditional, authentic Japan.
 These experiences are priceless!
-In order to purchase memento of these wonderful memories or local food, you may want to have cash rather than plastic.
-Smaller venders and stores in Japan are likely to take cash only.
-People are used to carring a fairly big amount of cash in their wallet.
+In order to purchase mementos of these wonderful memories or local food, you may want to have cash rather than plastic.
+Smaller vendors and stores in Japan are likely to take cash only.
+People are used to carrying a fairly big amount of cash in their wallets.
 It is safe most of the time, but you should use common sense to protect your fund.
 If you are in the middle of a crowd, for example, you do not want to have your wallet in your open pocket, obviously.

 “Kurejit kado (credit card) wa tsukae (ts-ka-é) masu-ka (maska)? “ means “Do you take credit card?”

 You might hear “Credit Card wa chotto….”
 That means “So sorry but we don’t…”